Rockin' Kats: Gameplay

 A password feature is available that helps the player keep track of their progress.

 After the final credits roll, the player is given a chance to play an additional "secret" stage.
-In it, the player character is stripped of all the money and power-ups acquired, is only given three lives (without a chance to get more) and the stage's levels are vastly more challenging than any of those seen previously in the game and requires complete mastery of the punching gun's functions.
-In addition to that, the character's health is not replenished after completing a level as it is in the other stages.
+In it, the player character is stripped of all the money and power-ups acquired, is only given three lives (without a chance to get more), and the stage's levels are vastly more challenging than any of those seen previously in the game and require complete mastery of the punching gun's functions.
+In addition, the character's health is not replenished after completing a level, as it is in the other stages.

-Reception

-Spanish magazine Super Juegos gave the game 83 for interest, 80 for fun, 79 for graphics, 81 for originality, and 84 for sound.
-Hobby Consolas, another Spanish magazine, gave the game 69.
+Release and reception

+Rockin' Kats was released in Japan for the Family Computer on April 5, 1991.

+Rockin' Kats garnered average reviews from critics.